 Topeak JoeBlow Sport II Rating: 5

 Are you in a hurry and want to get this pump?
-Here are 3 shops selling it at a very good price:
+Here are 3 shops selling it at the time of writing this review:

 You want to quickly and effortlessly pump up your tires?
 A floor pump is the way to go.
 A good one, that is.